Language-Research-Technology/developer-documentation/tutorials/ro-crate-html-lite/bird-site/ro-crate-preview-doc.md

 ### Download template spreadsheet

 To suit the RO-Crate preview generation process, the spreadsheet must be in an RO-Crate compatible format.
-A sample, very generic, RO-Crate template spreadsheet is available here [link].
-For projects that are similar to this plant and animal project, use this template [link] as a starting point, as the collection properties have been tailored to the content format.
+A sample, very generic, RO-Crate template spreadsheet is available [here](https://www.ldaca.edu.au/resources/user-guides/crate-o/convert-spreadsheet/#template).
+For projects that are similar to this plant and animal project, use the [bird template](https://github.com/Language-Research-Technology/ro-crate-html-lite/raw/refs/heads/bf-birds/test_data/birds/data/additional-ro-crate-metadata.xlsx) as a starting point, as the collection properties have been tailored to the content format.

 ### Enter details